-In August 2021, we fielded another survey of US consumers to see what’s changed, and look deeper into the impact of social media and social gaming in contrast to streaming video.
+In August 2021, we fielded another survey of US consumers to see what’s changed and look deeper into the impact of social media and social gaming in contrast to streaming video.
 Our key takeaway: If streaming providers were seeking a long-lasting marriage with subscribers, it now looks more like a dynamic game of speed dating.

 The recent survey revealed that changes wrought by the pandemic continue; it is becoming clear we will not be returning to the “old normal” anytime soon.
 More than 80% of consumers are concerned about COVID-19 variants.
 Many consumers are hesitant to return to entertainment venues.
-When asked about their recent behavior, 84% of consumers say they're spending more time on online entertainment in the home, and less time on in-person entertainment outside the home—hardly the grand reopening that was envisioned.
+When asked about their recent behaviour, 84% of consumers say they're spending more time on online entertainment in the home and less time on in-person entertainment outside the home—hardly the grand reopening that was envisioned.
 In fact, compared with six months ago, nearly half of consumers are spending more time on online entertainment (figure 1).

 If the pandemic has accelerated online entertainment, streaming video on-demand (SVOD) has certainly enjoyed a boom, with an estimated 21% boost in consumer spending on subscriptions in the first half of 2021.1 While SVOD players seek subscriber growth and reckon with churn, consumers are still guided by cost and content.
-But people—especially younger generations—are managing costs by adopting ad-supported options, looking for discounts and bundles, and moving on and off services to meet their content needs.
+But people—especially younger generations—are managing costs by adopting ad-supported options, looking for discounts and bundles and moving on and off services to meet their content needs.
 For streaming video providers, keeping these subscribers is harder than ever.

 Streaming video may have changed delivery and enabled on-demand entertainment, but it hasn’t moved the medium much beyond the living room.
 Spending billions on high-end content, streaming video providers now squarely face two key concerns: How do they retain subscribers who can easily leave whenever they want?
-And are their portfolios diverse and compelling enough to reach audiences who are regularly engaging with, often free, social media, user-generated content, and gaming?
+And are their portfolios diverse and compelling enough to reach audiences who are regularly engaging with, often free, social media, user-generated content and gaming?

 Compared to six months ago, consumers across generations have been spending more time watching TV and browsing the internet, but Millennials and Generation Z (Gen Z) continue to show differences in adoption and use of digital entertainment.
-Nineteen months into the pandemic and Boomers and Generation X (Gen X) still rank watching TV shows or movies at home as their favorite entertainment activity.
+Nineteen months into the pandemic and Boomers and Generation X (Gen X) still rank watching TV shows or movies at home as their favourite entertainment activity.
 (Since around 63% subscribe to a pay TV service, we suspect that for many, “watching TV” now includes SVOD.)
 (Figure 2.)
 Gen Z, meanwhile, still ranks playing video games as their preferred form of entertainment.
 And everyone younger than Boomers, especially Gen Zs and Millennials, has been listening to music more than they were six months ago.

-Our survey revealed that 84% of respondents now pay for a SVOD service, and the average household has four subscriptions—figures that have remained largely unchanged over the past year.
+Our survey revealed that 84% of respondents now pay for a SVOD service and the average household has four subscriptions—figures that have remained largely unchanged over the past year.
 There are a handful of top-tier SVOD services that people tend to hold on to, while the rest are added and cancelled more frequently.
 Although more premium and ad-supported services have launched, the streaming video landscape hasn’t changed much since the start of 2021.
-People still prioritize new original content, a broad content library, and a low enough cost to subscribe.
-But they are getting better at developing strategies to optimize costs and content.
+People still prioritise new original content, a broad content library and a low enough cost to subscribe.
+But they are getting better at developing strategies to optimise costs and content.
 For providers seeking to retain them, the overall churn rate—the number of people who have cancelled, or both added and cancelled, a paid SVOD service—has remained stable at about 38%, although it varies from service to service (figure 3).

 A closer look at the dynamics behind churn reveals customers who are cost sensitive and frustrated with so many options, but who also move on and off services to chase content.
-The top reason they cancelled a paid SVOD service was due to high cost, suggesting there will be more growth ahead for ad-subsidized and free ad-supported subscription tiers.
-Led by cost-sensitive and savvy Millennials, and Gen Zs, 65% of respondents reported using free ad-supported video services.
+The top reason they cancelled a paid SVOD service was due to high cost, suggesting there will be more growth ahead for ad-subsidised and free ad-supported subscription tiers.
+Led by cost-sensitive and savvy Millennials and Gen Zs, 65% of respondents reported using free ad-supported video services.
 Some estimates see the ad market for free ad-supported video services doubling in the next two years.2

 The second most common reason people cancel a paid SVOD subscription was that they finished the show they signed up to watch.
 While the same frustrations persist—content is no longer available on a service, it’s hard to find content across so many services—consumers are enjoying the benefits of easy cancellation, choosing to turn the tap off rather than leaving it running when they don’t need it.
-This “churn & return” behavior is most common among younger generations: Almost half of Millennials and 34% of Gen Z respondents cancelled and then resubscribed to the same service later (figure 4).
-When asked why they resubscribed, the top reasons cited were because a new season of their favorite show was released, they routinely cancel and resubscribe to manage costs, they got a free or discounted rate, or the content they wanted to watch moved to the service.
+This “churn & return” behaviour is most common among younger generations: Almost half of Millennials and 34% of Gen Z respondents cancelled and then resubscribed to the same service later (figure 4).
+When asked why they resubscribed, the top reasons cited were because a new season of their favourite show was released, they routinely cancel and resubscribe to manage costs, they got a free or discounted rate, or the content they wanted to watch moved to the service.

-Consumers—especially the youngest ones—are routinely optimizing their entertainment portfolios.
+Consumers—especially the youngest ones—are routinely optimising their entertainment portfolios.
 However, providers looking to reduce churn by adding friction to unsubscribing should know that the second-largest frustration people have with SVOD services is when they make it harder to cancel.

 Taking a step back, it seems some media companies may be thinking too narrowly about who—and what—is increasingly capturing consumers’ attention.
 Streaming video providers may be competing head-to-head with each other, but when subscribers turn away, they have entire worlds of social media and video gaming to welcome them.

 Social media is becoming more than a gateway or aggregator of content.
 They are free and primarily mobile, reaching users wherever they are, on the couch or on-the-go.
-With so many people using these services, media and entertainment options are migrating onto them,3 and social commerce is booming.4
+With so many people using these services, media and entertainment options are migrating onto them3 and social commerce is booming.4

 The use of social media and online services is widespread among US consumers.
-About 90% of our respondents reported using at least one social media service, and the average person uses five different services (figure 5).
+About 90% of our respondents reported using at least one social media service and the average person uses five different services (figure 5).
 This number increases to seven for Gen Zs and Millennials, with about a quarter of each using 10 or more different services.
 Overall, social media services command significant attention and are a daily activity for a majority of people.
 Indeed, 65% of consumers are engaging with at least one of these services several times a day.